-Despite being a fine student, Dunbar was financially unable to attend college and took a job as an elevator operator.
-In 1892, a former teacher invited him to read his poems at a meeting of the Western Association of Writers; his work impressed his audience to such a degree that the popular poet James Whitcomb Riley wrote him a letter of encouragement.
-In 1893, Dunbar self-published a collection called Oak and Ivy.
+Despite being a fine student, Dunbar was financially unable to attend college and took a job as an elevator operator in the Callahan Building in downtown Dayton.
+In 1890, he edited the short-lived African American newspaper, the Dayton Tattler, printed by his former high school classmate, Orville Wright, of the Wright brothers.
+Two years later, a former teacher, the poet James Newton Matthews, invited Dunbar to read his poems at a meeting of the Western Association of Writers.
+Dunbar’s poetry impressed the audience to such a degree that the popular poet James Whitcomb Riley wrote him a letter of encouragement.
+In 1893, Dunbar self-published his first collection, Oak and Ivy.
 To help pay the publishing costs, he sold the book for a dollar to people riding in his elevator.

-This recognition helped Dunbar gain national and international acclaim, and in 1897 he embarked on a six-month reading tour of England.
-He also brought out a new collection, Lyrics of Lowly Life (Dodd, Mead and Co., 1896).
-Upon returning to America, Dunbar received a clerkship at the Library of Congress in Washington, DC, and shortly thereafter he married the writer Alice Ruth Moore.
-While living in Washington, Dunbar published a short story collection, Folks from Dixie (Dodd, Mead and Co., 1898), a novel entitled The Uncalled (Dodd, Mead and Co., 1898), and two more collections of poems, Lyrics of the Hearthside (Dodd, Mead and Co., 1899) and Poems of Cabin and Field (Dodd, Mead and Co., 1899).
+Howells’s recognition helped Dunbar gain national and international acclaim, and, in 1897, he embarked on a six-month reading tour of England.
+He also produced a new collection, Lyrics of Lowly Life (Dodd, Mead and Co., 1896).
+Upon returning to America, Dunbar received a clerkship at the Library of Congress in Washington, D.C.
+Shortly thereafter, he married the writer Alice Ruth Moore.
+While living in Washington, Dunbar published a short story collection, Folks from Dixie (Dodd, Mead and Co., 1898); a novel entitled The Uncalled (Dodd, Mead and Co., 1898); and two more collections of poems—Lyrics of the Hearthside (Dodd, Mead and Co., 1899) and Poems of Cabin and Field (Dodd, Mead and Co., 1899).
 He also contributed lyrics to a number of musical reviews.

-In 1898, Dunbar’s health deteriorated; he believed the dust in the library contributed to his tuberculosis and left his job to dedicate himself full time to writing and giving readings.
+In 1898, Dunbar’s health deteriorated; he believed the dust in the library contributed to his tuberculosis.
+He left his job to dedicate himself full time to writing and giving readings.
 Over the next five years, he would produce three more novels and three short story collections.
-Dunbar separated from his wife in 1902, and shortly thereafter he suffered a nervous breakdown and a bout of pneumonia.
+Dunbar separated from Alice Dunbar in 1902 and, soon thereafter, he suffered a nervous breakdown and a bout of pneumonia.
 Although ill, Dunbar continued to write poems.
-His collections from this time include Lyrics of Love and Laughter (Dodd, Mead and Co., 1903), Howdy, Howdy, Howdy (Dodd, Mead and Co., 1905), and Lyrics of Sunshine and Shadow (Dodd, Mead and Co., 1903).
-These books confirmed his position as America’s premier black poet.
+His collections from this time include Lyrics of Love and Laughter (Dodd, Mead and Co., 1903); Howdy, Howdy, Howdy (Dodd, Mead and Co., 1905); and Lyrics of Sunshine and Shadow (Dodd, Mead and Co., 1903).
+These books confirmed his position as America’s premier Black poet.
 Dunbar’s steadily deteriorating health caused him to return to his mother’s home in Dayton, Ohio, where he died on February 9, 1906, at the age of thirty-three.